Skip to main content

 Peer Review Process

-All submissions are initially assessed by an Editor, who decides whether the article is suitable for peer review.
+All submissions are initially assessed by a senior Editor, who decides whether the article is suitable for peer review.
 Submissions considered suitable for peer review are assigned to two or more subject experts, who assess the article for clarity, validity, and sound methodology.
 If suitable experts external to the journal cannot be found then members of the Editorial Board may be asked to complete a review task.

 Based on the reviewer reports the editor will make a recommendation for rejection, minor or major revisions, or acceptance.
 Overall editorial responsibility rests with the journal’s Editor-in-Chief, who is supported by an expert, international Editorial Board.